albirrkarim/react-speech-highlight-demo/README.md

 <br/>

-Well, i need money to funding the research, you know that making package is cost a lot of time and ofcourse money.
+Well, i need money to funding the research, you know that making package is cost a lot of time and of course money.

 </details>